Seer Bonnet: Background and history

 Ellsworth was raised Mormon and is a descendant of Lorenzo Snow who was a leader of the Latter Day Saints and former president of the LDS Church.
 This series aims to address issues such as gender and polygamy in the context of Mormon history.
 The bonnets allude to the many wives of the Mormon prophet Joseph Smith.
 Historians disagree on how many wives he had, but current estimates range up to 49.
 Like Joseph Smith, Lorenzo Snow participated in polygamy.
-Snow had nine wives and so Ellsworth’s Initial series was comprise nine bonnets.
+Ellsworth’s initial series consisted of nine bonnets to reflect Snow's nine wives.
 The project grew and Ellsworth incorporated Joseph Smith’s wives into the series.

 Each bonnet in the series has an individual title.
 The early pieces created in 2008-2010 are each titled Seer Bonnet followed by a Roman numeral.
-These numerals correspond to the 9 wives of Lorenzo Snow.
-The titles of each piece within the expanded series is Seer Bonnet, a Roman numerals, and a name in parentheses.
+These numerals correspond to the nine wives of Lorenzo Snow.
+The titles of each piece within the expanded series is Seer Bonnet, a Roman numeral, and a name in parentheses.
 The Roman numeral correlates with the chronological order of marriages to the LDS leaders.
 The names that are in parentheses are of the women.
 Each piece corresponds to a wife and her number within the marriage.
 An example of a title is “Seer Bonnet XVI (Sarah Ann)”.
-Sarah Ann was married to Joseph Smith in July of 1842 at 17 years old.
-She is believed to have been the 16th wife of Joseph Smith, however, the orders and lists of wives are not consistent.
+Sarah Ann was married to Joseph Smith in July of 1842 when she was 17 years old.
+She is believed to have been the 16th wife of Joseph Smith although the orders and lists of wives are not consistent.
 Some of the pieces display the ages of the women within their descriptions.

 On the exterior of the bonnets, there are simple designs created with pins such as circles and lines.
 The Church of the Latter Day Saints refers to the "seer stone" as a prophetic tool used by Joseph Smith to receive messages and foresight from God.
 Ellsworth’s circular designs along with the title of her series link the bonnets to the seer stones.
 Historically in the Mormon faith, seer stones were used by men to receive revelations.
 Ellsworth gives the bonnets seer symbols of stones, connecting these tools of visions to the women.
 Ellsworth highlights the polygamous history of LDS and the roles of the wives while removing them from the control of the men.
 Ellsworth constructed the traditionally soft and malleable object of bonnets into sharp and durable sculptures, in turn recontextualizing the Mormon wives in the same way.